mr-c/blog/introduction.rst

 each system separately.
 When I saw the group forming I jumped at the chance to promote a portable way to describe how to run command line tools.

-While I take no credit for it, I am very proud the the working group that grew around the CWL released their second draft at this year’s BOSC and it was my pleasure to `present the work of the team at the conference
+While I take no credit for it, I am very proud that the working group that grew around the CWL released their second draft at this year’s BOSC and it was my pleasure to `present the work of the team at the conference
 <https://www.youtube.com/watch?v=sF4DJVUcjnU>`_.